How can Research Infrastructures help scientists?

 April 30, 2024

-Community Events Funded Projects
+Events Community Funded Projects

 On Tuesday, 23rd April, the Finnish Euro-BioImaging Nodes organized an educational workshop to raise awareness of research infrastructures.
 The event entitled “How can research infrastructures help scientists?” featured success stories of academic users that benefited from services of both Finnish Euro-BioImaging Nodes.
 A good example of potential outreach event to raise awareness about open access to imaging infrastructures within a local research community.